scarson/laserfiche.github.io/src/docs/api/authentication/guide_oauth-service/index.md

 - **invalid_client:** The client authentication is missing or the client_id is invalid.
 - **unauthorized_client:** The application type is not Service.
 Or the application does not have a valid service principal.

-## Use the credentials to access the Laserfiche API
+## Use the credentials to access Laserfiche APIs

 - Using an OAuth Access Token (generated from OAuth Credentials Flow)